 Coverdell accounts are similar to IRAs, with the exception that the funds must be used for qualifying educational expenses.
 The funds can be used for education at any level (elementary through college), but contributions can only be made to the account until the beneficiary turns 18.
 Like a Roth IRA, Coverdell accounts have income and contribution requirements.

 529 College Savings Funds can be opened for anyone regardless of annual income or age, and there’s no contribution limit.
 The funds in a 529 can only be used for college expenses.
 This account functions similar to a mutual fund—contributions are invested into many companies and its gains/losses fluctuate with market conditions.
 529 College Savings Funds are best when you have plenty of time to save.

 If you’re unable to save the entire cost of four years of college, federal, state and private grants and loans can bridge the gap between your savings and the cost of school.
-We recommend using the “free” money, like scholarships and grants, and “cheap” low-to-no interest Federal Direct loans before looking for other sources.
+Look into “free” money, like scholarships and grants, and “cheap” low-to-no interest Federal Direct loans before looking for other sources.

 Saving for college is a big deal.
 Though it’s best to start early, it’s certainly never too late.
 Visit ihmvcu.org/calculator to see how you’ll need to save to reach your goals.